 You’ve probably heard stories about prostate exams.
 If the stories made you sit up a little straighter in your chair, then you probably heard about a digital rectal exam (DRE).
 Rest assured, stories are almost always worse than reality.
 During these tests, your physician will gently insert a gloved finger into your rectum to feel the prostate gland for irregularities.
 This test is an effective way to monitor changes over time but is not perfectly accurate.

-The DRE is often combined with a prostate specific antigen test (PSA).
+The DRE is often combined with a prostate specific antigen test (PSA) test.
 This is a blood test that analyzes the amount of the antigen in your blood.
 While this is an effective (not to mention less invasive) method for screening, certain factors can influence your results such as age, race and medications.
 It’s a good idea to speak with your physician about which screening methods are best for you.

 Dr. Singh emphasized the importance of screening and early detection.

-“Detecting prostate cancer early can save lives,” he said.
+“Detecting prostate cancer in early stages can save lives,” he said.
 “Early detection can open up more options for treatment and has been known to produce success rates of more than 95% in low-risk cases.”
 Don’t wait to learn your risk.
 Meet with your physician or schedule an appointment with a Banner MD Anderson specialist to get started.